Two Factor Authentication

 What is 2FA?

-2FA stands for 2-factor authentication.
+2FA stands for two-factor authentication.
 It is an additional security layer designed to ensure that the person trying to log in to an online account is who they claim they are.

 After logging in with a username and password, a user will still be required to supply the system with more information – usually, a code sent through the user’s mobile number or email address.